 Creating and selling your own digital products is super daunting but, is the best possible way to solve the pain points that your audience comes to you with.
 Blog posts are all about solving a problem, providing an opinion or offering advice, but can be limited to the word count and images that we want to include.
 As a blogger, you want to help, but sometimes it’s tough to include everything that needs to be said in 800 to 1400 words right?

 I use SendOwl to manage my affiliate programme too, which means we get to help more people!
-An affiliate programme results in a wider reach, more sales and an ever better marketing strategy for The Yorkshire Pudding!
+An affiliate programme results in a wider reach, more sales and an ever better marketing strategy for Life Over Laundry!
 Yey!

 Mail and Social

-From, nearly, day 1 I invested in my mailing list.
-I knew I wanted to blog for profit right from the get-go and knew how important an email list was (thanks Meera!)
-But, I also knew very little about technology.
+From day 1 I invested in my mailing list.
+I knew I wanted to blog for profit and make this my living right from the get-go.
+I also knew how important an email list was (thanks Meera!)
+But, I knew very little about technology.
 I looked into email solutions and literally researched every possible solution to the “blogging list”, eventually trying Mail Chimp (for a whole month!) before settling happily with Convertkit.
 They are a platform built specifically for bloggers and they know what they’re doing!
 It’s a simple to use and effective method of automating my email list process.
 I absolutely love it, and this is coming from a technophobe!

-Pinterest is a big driver of traffic to The Yorkshire Pudding, and I use Tailwind to take a lot of heavy lifting out of it for me.
+Pinterest is a big driver of traffic to Life Over Laundry, and I use Tailwind to take a lot of heavy lifting out of it for me.
 Again, this is a serious part of my strategy and so, I invested in it and the returns are worth it.
 The income I make from affiliate pins alone (even if I didn’t blog!) is worth the small investment in Tailwind each month.
 The rest of my social media is scheduled and automated through a combination of Buffer and IFTTT recipes.